reddit/devvit/devvit-docs/docs/devvit_for_pythonistas.md

 ### Hooks (the hardest part)

-- **`const [counter, setCounter] = context.useState(0)`:** This line uses a “hook” (in this case, `useState`). `useState` creates a special variable that Devvit can track and update automatically. **Unlike a regular variable, when a hook's value changes, Devvit knows to re-render the parts of your app that use that value when it changes.**
+- **`const [counter, setCounter] = useState(0)`:** This line uses a “hook” (in this case, `useState`). `useState` creates a special variable that Devvit can track and update automatically. **Unlike a regular variable, when a hook's value changes, Devvit knows to re-render your app that use that value when it changes.**

-  - `useState` returns two objects: the variable itself and a function for setting that variable.
+  - `useState` returns two values: the variable itself and a function for setting that variable.
 (The syntactic trick of object destructuring is used to assign both variables at once here.)
 Again, every time `setCounter` is called, the value for counter updates and Devvit is told to re-render the post.
 This is what makes your app interactive.
   - `useState` variables are not like plain variables.
 Plain variables will reset every re-render, and they don’t tell the app to re-render.
 Hooks solve this problem.
-In this case, `useState(0)` creates a variable called `counter` with an initial value of 0.
+In this case, `useState(0)` creates a variable called `counter` with an initial value of `0`.
 It also gives you a function called `setCounter` that you can use to update the counter's value.

 :::note
 Hooks are a concept borrowed from React, and the reason we need hooks is because of the way Devvit renders things.
 It's is complex, but basically when Devvit renders a view, it does so in several passes.
 For more info, check out [what is react](https://www.reddit.com/r/learnprogramming/comments/8yi54n/please_explain_what_react_is_like_im_5/) and [what are hooks](https://www.reddit.com/r/react/comments/11ftu0p/what_are_hooks/).